SQL Server Indexes Interview Questions and Answers

 What is a table scan?
 Or what is the impact of table scans on performance?

+This is one of the frequently asked SQL Server Indexes Interview Questions.
 When SQL Server has no index to use for searching, the result is similar to the reader who looks at every page in a book to find a word.
 The SQL engine needs to visit every row in a table.
 In database terminology, we call this behavior a table scan or just scan.
 A full table scan of a very large table can degrade the performance.
 Creating proper indexes will allow the database to quickly narrow in on the rows to satisfy the query and avoid scanning every row in the table.

 What is the system stored procedure that can be used to list all the indexes that are created for a specific table?